jmsteinw/jmsteinw.github.io/_posts/2015-3-17-Data-Science-Skills.md

 ```
 As you can see in the code above, a lot of cleaning for the raw html is necessary to get the final terms we are looking for.
 It extracts the relevant portions of the html, gets the text, removes blank lines and line endings, removes unicode, and filters with regular expressions to include only words.
 To see what the final result looks like, let's try calling this function on a sample job posting.
 The one I am using is a job posting for a [Data Scientist at Indeed itself](http://www.indeed.com/viewjob?jk=5505e59f8e5a32a4&q=%22data+scientist%22&tk=19ftfgsmj19ti0l3&from=web&advn=1855944161169178&sjdu=QwrRXKrqZ3CNX5W-O9jEvWC1RT2wMYkGnZrqGdrncbKqQ7uwTLXzT1_ME9WQ4M-7om7mrHAlvyJT8cA_14IV5w&pub=pub-indeed)!

-If you are reading the notebook interactively, the example job posting may have disappeared so you can try your own to see how the function works.
+If you are reading the IPython Notebook interactively, the example job posting may have disappeared so you can try your own to see how the function works.

 ```python
 sample = text_cleaner('http://www.indeed.com/viewjob?jk=5505e59f8e5a32a4&q=%22data+scientist%22&tk=19ftfgsmj19ti0l3&from=web&advn=1855944161169178&sjdu=QwrRXKrqZ3CNX5W-O9jEvWC1RT2wMYkGnZrqGdrncbKqQ7uwTLXzT1_ME9WQ4M-7om7mrHAlvyJT8cA_14IV5w&pub=pub-indeed')